How to Create a Presentation

 Base on a survey by Adam Noar on presentationpanda.com, 89% of people use Powerpoint over other presentation tools.
 They suggest this because Powerpoint is familiar, simple, and many don't have a choice.
 In a nutshell, Powerpoint is the standard and it's easy to use.

 This brief guide will give you insights on how to create an effective presentation that will surely grab the attention of your target audience.

 1. Simplify Your Ideas

 According to an article by Melanie Pinola on lifehacker.com, Powerpoint should not be used as a teleprompter.
-If a picture is worth a thousand words, show the audience that one picture and, if possible, speak the thousand words, but please don't showcase the thousand words and read them.
+If a picture is worth a thousand words, show the audience that one picture and, if possible, speak a thousand words, but please don't showcase a thousand words and read them.

 2. Locate Your Elements Properly